gileli121/ExecutionMatrix/README.md

 public class MyFakeBlogWebAppTests {
 ```

-If you use intellij, you can configure the `TARGET_BUILD_VERSION` environment variable here:
+If you use IntelliJ, you can configure the `TARGET_BUILD_VERSION` environment variable here:
 ![image](https://user-images.githubusercontent.com/17680514/129416298-f9148d8d-5b95-4413-b516-bc91a5b47b99.png)

-Next, you must to add `@Tag` to the test class & tests.
+Next, you must add `@Tag` to the test class & tests.
-The tag is mapped to feature that shown here:
+The tag is mapped to the feature that shown here:
 ![image](https://user-images.githubusercontent.com/17680514/129415442-2462de5f-5fe5-4157-840f-764261e887c7.png)

-You will also be able to select only executions that related to the `@Tag`/Feature
+You will also be able to select only executions that are related to the `@Tag`/Feature
 ![image](https://user-images.githubusercontent.com/17680514/129415665-9ab0e8e0-8b86-4562-9761-1c45b334802c.png)